Shadasviar/Install-bumblebee-script-for-openSUSE/README.md

 # Instructions
 If you have installed NVIDIA drivers and NVIDIA repositories or some other version of bumblebee, delete it by youself, because we can't forecast all cases of this stuff in the script.
-If previous version of bumblebee was installed by this script, it would be enough only run it, script cleans software and repositories, installed by itself.
+If previous version of bumblebee was installed by this script, it would be enough only run it, script cleans software and repositories, installed by itself before installing.

 #P.S.
 I will be pleased, if you propose changes for supporting more distributions :)